EN CN

 Cell Adhesion Assay Services

-Our Cell Adhesion Assay Services are designed to evaluate the adhesion properties of cells, particularly focusing on integrin-ligand interactions, which play a crucial role in many physiological and pathological processes, including immune responses, cancer metastasis, and tissue repair.
-These assays provide valuable insights into cell adhesion mechanisms and how they are regulated, making them applicable across both immunology and general cell biology research.
+Our Cell Adhesion Assay Services evaluate the adhesion properties of cells, with a focus on integrin–ligand interactions.
+These interactions play important roles in immune responses, cancer metastasis, tissue repair, and other physiological and pathological processes.
+The assays provide insights into cell-adhesion mechanisms and their regulation across immunology and general cell-biology research.

-Fluorescence Polarization (FP) and ELISA: We offer two biochemical methods to assess integrin activity.
-Using FP, we measure the binding affinity of integrins to ligands in solution, providing quantitative insights into integrin-ligand interactions.
-Additionally, our ELISA-based integrin assays detect the binding of integrins to their ligands on a plate-bound format, allowing for high-throughput and sensitive analysis.
+Fluorescence Polarization (FP) and ELISA: We offer two biochemical approaches for assessing integrin activity.
+FP measures the binding affinity of integrins to ligands in solution, providing quantitative information on integrin–ligand interactions.
+ELISA-based integrin assays measure integrin binding to plate-bound ligands, supporting sensitive and high-throughput analysis.

-Integrin-Ligand Binding: In this approach, cells expressing integrins are seeded onto plates coated with specific ligands.
-After a binding period, unbound cells are washed away, leaving only those that have adhered to the ligands via integrin interactions.
+Integrin–Ligand Binding: Cells expressing integrins are seeded onto plates coated with specific ligands.
+After a defined binding period, unbound cells are washed away, leaving cells that have adhered through integrin-mediated interactions.

-Quantification via CellTiter-Glo: To quantify the number of adhered cells, we utilize the CellTiter-Glo (CTG) luminescence assay, which measures cellular ATP as an indicator of viable, adherent cells.
-This provides a sensitive and accurate quantification of cell adhesion, allowing us to assess how different factors or treatments affect integrin-mediated adhesion.
+Quantification via CellTiter-Glo: The number of adherent cells is quantified using the CellTiter-Glo (CTG) luminescence assay, which measures cellular ATP as an indicator of viable, adherent cells.
+This provides a sensitive and accurate readout for evaluating how different factors or treatments affect integrin-mediated adhesion.

-The cell adhesion inhibition assay measures the ability of compounds to block the binding of integrins (on T cells) to their ligands, preventing cell adhesion.
-Integrins are transmembrane proteins that mediate the attachment of cells to the extracellular matrix (ECM) or other cells.
-In the context of immune cells like Jurkat (a T cell line) and H9 (a lymphoblast cell line), integrins such as α4β1, α4β7, and αLβ2 play critical roles in immune cell migration, homing, and tissue infiltration.
-Blocking these integrins can inhibit the immune response, which is valuable in treating autoimmune diseases, inflammatory conditions, and preventing immune cell migration to unwanted tissues.
+The cell adhesion inhibition assay measures the ability of compounds to block the binding of integrins on T cells to their ligands, thereby preventing cell adhesion.
+Integrins are transmembrane proteins that mediate attachment to the extracellular matrix (ECM) or to other cells.
+In immune-cell models such as Jurkat T cells and H9 lymphoblast cells, integrins including α4β1, α4β7, and αLβ2 contribute to migration, homing, and tissue infiltration.
+Blocking these integrins can inhibit immune-cell responses, supporting research into autoimmune diseases, inflammatory conditions, and unwanted immune-cell migration.

 Contact Us